-- 2. Payments shall be made upon submission of an original request and one (1) copy.
-The payment request shall include the Provider's official name on company letterhead; date of letter; contract number; the total amount requested, and shall certify that the services rendered are in compliance with the terms of the contract. - 3.
-Requests for quarterly performance measures and outcome payments must include, but are not limited to: - a.
+- 1. Payments shall be made upon submission of an original request and one (1) copy.
+The payment request shall include the Provider's official name on company letterhead; date of letter; contract number; the total amount requested, and shall certify that the services rendered are in compliance with the terms of the contract. - 2.
+Requests for quarterly performance measures and outcomes payments must include, but are not limited to the following: - a.
 Provider shall submit a letter on Provider's letterhead requesting payment and certifying that the services rendered are in compliance with the terms of the contract. - b.
 Provider's completed quarterly activity data and approved performance measures and outcomes will be used to determine and calculate the amount of compensation.
 Providers' future quarter payments will not be processed until all reports are satisfied.
 For example, if first quarter reports are not submitted, Providers will not receive its second quarter payments until the reports are submitted and approved. - c.
 An expense summary, indicating the appropriate line item expenses to be charged. - d.
-Expenses must be in accordance with the Provider's approved budget. - e.
-Providers shall review their HPO activity report regularly, and closely observe performance measures achievements.
-Providers shall adjust program implementation to improve delivery of services leading to the improvement of performance measures for each quarter.
+Expenses must be in accordance with the Provider's budget.